Mohammad Reza Domiri Ganji: Early life

-Domiri Ganji was born in Babol on 7 November 1990, The son of Davoud Domiri Ganji, a professor of Mechanical Engineering at Babol Noshirvani University of Technology.
+Domiri Ganji was born in Babol on 7 November 1990, The son of Davood Domiri Ganji, a professor of Mechanical Engineering at Babol Noshirvani University of Technology.
 From the age of 13, he took pictures of interesting places nearby, like forests and the Caspian Sea, with his digital camera.
 He studied and received his BS in Laser Physics at the University of Mazandaran and then changed his field of study to Architecture for MA at IAU South Tehran Branch.

 Career

 Inspiration and unique style

 his style of photography lies in using wide-angle lenses, fisheye lenses, and panoramic photography techniques; he has traveled to some of the most historically significant mosques in Iran to capture the kaleidoscope-like architecture inside. in an interview with CNN, he expressed his project to document mosque interiors and other Iranian landmarks in 2008 after he was inspired by images taken inside Egypt's pyramids.
 On his website, Ganji classifies his interests as architecture, panoramic, documentary, landscape, and conceptual photography, but he is best known for his photographs of Persian/Islamic buildings.
 Showing precise symmetry of forms in the repeated geometry of persian architecture is of the aspects of his style; he stated the symmetry is one of the distinguished elements in Iranian architecture.
 He tries to show it so that others can see the balance in their first look at his photos.